Are you struggling with aggressive, anxious, fearful or out of control dog behavior?

 THE KEY TO CHANGE IS UNDERSTANDING THE HUMAN & CANINE RELATIONSHIP CONNECTION

-Our specialized methods using positive reinforcement and behavior modification, focuses on creating a positive relationship between you and your dog with the goal of correcting and improving your dog's behavior and obedience.
+Our specialized, compassionate methods using positive reinforcement and behavior modification focuses on creating a respectful, positive relationship between you and your dog with the goal of improving your dog's behavior & mental health.

 Once the root of the behavior issues is established, positive behavior change is the natural next step.